Hrily/SendTime/README.md

 # SendTime
-Java Servlet that sends client the server time every two second for a minute
+Java Servlet that sends client the server time every two second for a minute, using Server Sent Events

 ###Server does following process:
   + On request from client, start sending server time to client